Sophie Shanae Gould Dulabaum '22 and Hareem Rauf '21

 Dear EA Community,

-Welcome to our second edition of The Cupola for the 2020-2021 school year!
+Welcome to our second edition of the new year!

-This edition features current events, news, opinions, holiday recipes, and even poetry!
+This edition features various current events, a poem, and a recipe!

 Hareem Rauf '21 and Sophie Shanae Gould Dulabaum '22